devanshuruhela/react-native-feedback-hub/README.md

 // you can add single or multiple supported configs
-// Default value for feedbackButtonPosition is bottom: 30 and right: 30 import { FeedbackHubProvider } from 'react-native-feedback-hub';
+// Default value for feedbackButtonPosition is bottom: 30 and right: 30 import { FeedbackHubProvider, useFeedbackHub } from 'react-native-feedback-hub';

 <FeedbackHubProvider
   config={config}